kriszyp/persvr-org/pages/Documentation.md

 that can easily be customized for specific needs.

 ## <a href="perstore/">Perstore</a>
-<a href="rql/">Perstore</a> provides a the data persistence and modeling layer of Persevere.
+<a href="perstore/">Perstore</a> provides a the data persistence and modeling layer of Persevere.
 Perstore
 provides several data stores that allow it connect with different backends like SQL DBs, MongoDB, CouchDB, in-memory, and others.
-Perstore then provides the facilities for layering data models on top of these stores that enfore data integrity constraints and adds model logic.
+Perstore then provides the facilities for layering data models on top of these stores that enforce data integrity constraints and adds model logic.

 ## <a href="rql/">RQL</a>